-\nl Firstly, the $\cP$--map is well defined in the case of the planar problem, while JRBD coordinates are not.
-Everyone knows, in fact, that the starting point for the Radau--Jacobi reduction is the so--called ``line of the nodes'', the straight line determined by the intersection between the planes of the two orbits.
+\nl Firstly, the $\cP$-map is well defined in the case of the planar problem, while JRBD coordinates are not.
+Everyone knows, in fact, that the starting point for the Radau-Jacobi reduction is the so-called ``line of the nodes'', the straight line determined by the intersection between the planes of the two orbits.
 When the orbits of the two planets belong to the same plane, this is not defined.
-A similar circumstance arises for Boigey--Deprit's coordinates, since their construction relies on certain straight lines in the space, which again loose their meaning in case of co--planarity.
+A similar circumstance arises for Boigey-Deprit's coordinates, since their construction relies on certain straight lines in the space, which again {lose} their meaning in case of co-planarity.

-\nl The proof of Arnold's theorem given in \cite{pinzari-th09, chierchiaPi11b}, is not affected by such singularity, since, as said, it relies on RPS coordinates, which, at expenses of one more degree of freedom, are well defined for co--planar motions -- in that case they reduce to the classical Poincar\'e coordinates.
+\nl The proof of Arnold's theorem given in \cite{pinzari-th09, chierchiaPi11b} is not affected by such singularity, since, as said, it relies on RPS coordinates, which, {at the expense of} one more degree of freedom, are well defined for co-planar motions -- in that case they reduce to the classical Poincar\'e coordinates.

-\nl It has its consequences when one wants to compare results for the fully reduced systems, in the space or in the plane.
-The singularity of the chart does not allow to state that motions in the spatial problem with minimum number of independent frequencies starting with very small inclinations stay close to the corresponding planar motions.
-Notwithstanding further studies appeared in \cite{pinzari13}, where this problem is partially (\ie, via the construction of regular coordinates for co--planar motions defined locally) overcome, it would be nice, in principle, to handle a global system of action--angle coordinates which reduces completely rotations, and is shared simultaneously by the planar and the spatial problem.
+\nl It has its consequences when one wants to compare results for the fully reduced systems, in space or in the plane.
+The singularity of the chart does not allow {one} to state that motions in the spatial problem with minimum number of independent frequencies starting with very small inclinations stay close to the corresponding planar motions.
+Notwithstanding further studies appearing in \cite{pinzari13}, where this problem is partially overcome (via the construction of regular coordinates for co-planar motions defined locally), it would be nice, in principle, to handle a global system of action-angle coordinates which completely reduces rotations and is shared simultaneously by the planar and the spatial problem.

-\nl Secondly, the $\cP$--map is well adapted to reflection symmetries of the problem, while JRBD coordinates are not, as discussed in \cite{maligeRL02, pinzari14}.
+\nl Secondly, the $\cP$-map is well adapted to reflection symmetries of the problem, while JRBD coordinates are not, as discussed in \cite{maligeRL02, pinzari14}.

 \nl Reflection symmetries are parities of the Hamiltonian expressed in Cartesian coordinates.
 As known, this does not change under arbitrary changes of the signs of positions or momenta coordinates.
 They are not related to integrals.
 Therefore, it might be a nice fact, and in general useful for applications, to have a system of coordinates that, after integrals are reduced, parities associated to reflections are maintained.
 Quite often parities are associated to equilibria, and equilibria to stable motions; an example is provided a few lines below.